Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

-Although some LLMs achieve favorable performance in overall path classification accuracy, their ability to distinguish valid from invalid paths still leaves room for improvement.
+Although some LLMs achieve favorable performance in overall path classification accuracy and significantly outperform the trivial baseline in Macro-F1, their ability to distinguish valid from invalid paths still leaves room for improvement.
 Except for Qwen3-235B and Gemma3-12B, all other models have an F1 score below 0.5 when detecting valid paths.
 For invalid paths, the situation is even worse, as no LLM achieves an F1 score above 0.4.
 These results suggest that standalone LLMs remain insufficiently powerful to reliably differentiate feasible from infeasible paths.
 In the future, if LLMs are to be used for reducing the execution path search space in symbolic execution by pruning infeasible paths, additional augmentation techniques will be necessary.

 However, unlike the test case generation task, where the most powerful LRMs achieve the highest performance, LRMs do not exhibit clear superiority over non-reasoning LLMs in the path classification task.
 Moreover, we notice that for state-of-the-art LRMs, o4-mini and DeepSeek-R1, their classification accuracy and F1 are surprisingly lower than most LLMs.
 Most LRMs in our experiment share a similar pattern in their results: they demonstrate higher recall for invalid paths but lower recall on paths with zero division compared to non-reasoning LLMs.
 Figure~\ref{fig:bug-lrm} illustrates the heatmap of labels predicted by non-reasoning LLMs (DeepSeek-V3 and Qwen3) vs. LRMs (DeepSeek-R1 and Qwen3-thinking).
 Compared to non-reasoning LLMs, the majority of prediction errors made by LRMs are misclassifying zero-division paths as invalid paths, whereas invalid paths are rarely misclassified as either valid or zero-division.